-This marks the start of the harder whitewater section of Grade III+ to IV rapids.
+This marks the beginning of the more challenging whitewater section of Grade III+ to IV rapids.

-Common starting point for those skipping the upper sections.
+This is a common starting point for those who choose to skip the upper sections.

-The additional flow generated from the waters of the Swampy Plains River changes the nature of the trip instantly, from a mountain creek to a true river.
+The additional flow generated from the waters of the Swampy Plains River changes the nature of the trip instantly, transforming it from a mountain creek to a true river.
 There are even reports of people putting in at Swampy Plains River at Khancoban.